 Yanagi / Slicer

-Yanagi are single edged traditional Japanese knives.
-They are used in a long drawing motion to cut precise slices of sushi, sashimi and crudo and their single edge means they get incredibly sharp.
+Yanagi are single-edged traditional Japanese knives used in a long drawing motion to cut precise slices of sushi, sashimi and crudo and their single-edge means they are able get incredibly sharp.

 Takobiki / Slicer

-Takobiki are a variation of yanagis and originated in the Kanto (Tokyo) area of Japan.
-They are single edged allowing for an incredibly sharp edge and are used for slicing sushi, sashimi and crudo.
+Takobiki are a variation of a yanagi and originated in the Kanto (Tokyo) region of Japan.
+They are also single-edged allowing for an incredibly sharp edge and are used for slicing sushi, sashimi and crudo.
 Its rumored that the blunt tip end was favored by sushi chefs in Tokyo because tight spaces meant they had less distance between themselves and customer, so the flat edge tip made for a safer experience.

 Deba / Butchery